Coronavirus latest: US military halts all domestic travel for service members | DW | 14.03.2020

 04:10 Honduras has recorded its third case of cornavirus.

-04:00 The US Department of Defense is halting all domestic travel for military members from March 16 through May 11.
+04:00 The US Department of Defense is halting all domestic travel for military members from March 16 through May 11 in an attempt to limit the spread of coronavirus throughout the armed forces.

 The move applies to all service members, Department of Defense civilians, and their families, a statement from the Pentagon said.